-Expenditures for research & development registered 14.6% of revenue during financial year 2017 (previous year: 11.8%).
+Research and development expenditure in the financial year 2018 amounted to 12.1% of turnover.
 Biotest is therefore in the top group of the plasma industry.

 No meaningful breakdown into individual, specific sustainability aspects is possible.
 In the sense that our research and development activities are primarily dedicated to the efficacy, safety, dosing and tolerability of active agents and medications, the major part of our expenditures here can be considered to be related to sustainability.